 If you have any questions, please contact the Natural and Non-prescription Health Products Directorate at: firstname.lastname@example.org.

 Review CUSMA’s “Information Session on the Notice of Proposal to expand lists of certain products for distribution as samples” from July 23, 2020.
 More information on the amendments here.

 With the legalization of recreational cannabis on October 17, 2018, new Cannabis Regulations have replaced the Access to Cannabis for Medical Purposes Regulations (ACMPR).
-Under the new regulations, a nurse practitioner is defined as an authorized health care provider and is not restricted, under the laws of the province in which they practice, from authorizing the use of cannabis.
-The Saskatchewan Registered Nurses Association (SRNA) has determined that it is within the NPs scope of practice whom have the appropriate knowledge, skills and competencies to safely authorize the use of medical cannabis for Saskatchewan clients.
+Under the new regulations, a nurse practitioner is defined as an authorized health care provider and is not restricted, under the laws of the province in which they practise, from authorizing the use of cannabis.
+The College of Registered Nurses of Saskatchewan (CRNS) has determined that it is within the NPs scope of practice whom have the appropriate knowledge, skills and competencies to safely authorize the use of medical cannabis for Saskatchewan clients.

 It is important NPs educate clients on the risks, side effects, safe transportation and storage of medical cannabis.
 NPs are required to adhere to employer policy for authorizing the use of medical cannabis.
 Clients authorized by their health care provider are still able to access cannabis for medical purposes by:

 - buying directly from a federally-licensed seller,